Aston Martin Jet 2+2 For Sale

 “Unfortunately, Bertone went bust and it never happened.
 It meant, however, that mine became a unique example of an Aston Martin, an entirely new production car which consisted of just one vehicle.

-‘Part of me would love to see it reproduced but another part likes the idea that it remains a unique one-off as part of automobile and Aston Martin history.’
+‘Part of me would loved to have seen it reproduced but I love the that it will forever remain a unique one-off as part of automobile and Aston Martin history.’

 The genesis of Jet 2+2 began in the summer of 2012, when Barry found himself sitting with the men from Bertone at the Marco Polo airport in Venice.